Future Offshore Wind Scenarios

 This UK-wide study is assessing the different areas that could potentially accommodate future offshore wind projects up to 2050, and the different forms that development could take, for example using a fixed or floating wind farm design.

 The study will test different factors, such as cost, the environment and technology, as well as the impact these have on deployment.
-The project started in February 2021 and is due to be completed in autumn 2021.
+The project started in February 2021 and is due to be completed in spring 2022.

 Project led by the Department for Business, Energy & Industrial Strategy (BEIS), The Crown Estate and Crown Estate Scotland with consultancy support from Arup, ABPmer and the Offshore Renewable Energy Catapult; and advisory support from a wide range of stakeholders form across the offshore wind sector, other marine industries and environmental agencies.